Maria de Maeztu: Lyceum Club

-Spanish Civil War & Exile
+Spanish Civil War and Exile

 With the start of the Spanish Civil War on 17 July 1936, activities the Lyceum Club and the Residencia de Señoritas came to an end.
 In September María resigned as director of the Residencia and on 29 October 1936, her brother, Ramiro, a right-wing intellectual and member of the Generation of '98, was executed by Republican soldiers near Madrid.
 Stunned, María left Spain for Buenos Aires where she became professor at the University of Buenos Aires.
+Beginning in 1937, Maeztu lectured throughout South America and became the chair of the History of Education at the University of Buenos Aires.
+While in Buenos Aires, she wrote several books, including "El problema de la ética: la enseñanza de la moral" published by the University of Buenos Aires in 1938 and "Antología.
+Siglo XX: prosistas españoles: semblanzas y comentarios" in 1943.
 She returned to Spain just once in 1947 for the funeral of her brother, Gustavo.
 She died in Mar del Plata on 7 January 1948 and her body was repatriated to the family mausoleum in Estella-Lizarra near Pamplona.

 During the Civil War the building of the Residencia de Señoritas was used as a hospital, nursery and orphanage, and in March 1940 the school re-opened as the Colegio Mayor Teresa de Cepeda under a more conforming administration that was less threatening and suited the mandates of the Church.

 Throughout Spain, in Alicante, Avilés, Barakaldo, Elche, Estella-Lizarra, Estepona, Galapagar, Granada, Málaga, Puertollano, San Sebastián and Zaragoza, there are streets named in honor of María de Maeztu.
 In 2006 the Ministry of Development (Ministerio de Formento) in Spain commissioned the Maritime Safety and Rescue Society (Sociedad de Salvamento y Seguridad Marítima) to build seven tug boats known as the Clase María de Maeztu.
 In addition to towing vessels and helping boats in trouble, these tugs are used to fight fires at sea, combat marine pollution and salvage shipwrecks.